Meta battles U.S. antitrust agency over future of virtual reality

 In addition to defending the Within acquisition, Zuckerberg is expected to be questioned about the Facebook parent's strategy for its VR business, as well as the company's plans to support third-party developers, according to a court document.

 (Reporting by Diane Bartz in Washington and Katie Paul in San Jose, Calif.
-Editing by Matthew Lewis)
+Editing by Alexandra Alper and Matthew Lewis)

 ((Diane.Bartz@thomsonreuters.com; 1 202 898 8313;))